 After what happened to the sons of Sceva many who practiced magic repented of their deeds and burned their books of spells and other evil-related practices (Acts 19:18-19).

-In the early winter of 57 A.D. an Ephesian silversmith named Demetrius, who makes a significant profit creating small replicas of the pagan goddess Diana and her temple, becomes concerned about a recent loss of business.
+In the early winter of 57 A.D. an Ephesian silversmith named Demetrius, who makes a significant profit creating small replicas of the pagan goddess Diana and her temple, becomes concerned about a recent loss of business (Acts 19:24-27)

 During the meeting a riot breaks out.
 The crowd finds and seizes two of Paul's traveling companions.
 When Paul wants to talk to the mob some disciples stop him from doing so and jeopardizing his life (Acts 19:28-31).
-The riot is eventually quieted by a city clerk who tells the out-of-control crowd:
+The riot is eventually quieted by a city clerk (Acts 19:32-40)

 The worship of Diana is so well-known and universally accepted that, according to the clerk, there was no danger of it being destroyed by the evangelist and what he taught.
 The clerk CHIDES the crowd for their unreasonable fears and warns them there are consequences if they continue being disorderly!
 The riot soon disperses.
 Paul leaves the city and journeys to Macedonia.
 During his three month stay in the region he visits Corinth (Acts 20:1-3) and writes his letter to the Romans.